 Obviously there's a lot more, this is just to get you started...

 It's early morning, and just a few bleary-eyed travellers are awake to witness the mist enveloping the limestone karsts that jut from the dragon-green water.
 Wooden junk boats gently rock to and fro whilst fishermen cast their nets, and birds flit and fly from foliage that clings to sheer rock faces.
 If you didn't know any better, you'd bet your hat that this was Halong Bay some twenty odd years ago.
 But it's not.
 The bays of Lan Ha and Bai Tu Long lie just 20kms to the north east of Halong.
 The water is clear, the ambience untouched, and the peace and quiet is wonderfully dreamy.

-Travel just a couple of hours south of Hanoi and you'll open up an altogether more rural side to Halong Bay's karst coastline.
+Travel just a couple of hours south of Hanoi and you'll open up a rural inland counterpoint to Halong Bay's karst coastline.
 The city of Ninh Binh itself isn’t overly noteworthy, but the surrounding scenery is nothing short of exceptional.
-Hop on a bike and pedal past paddy fields, or float through vast flooded cave systems such as Tam Coc.
+Sit back and enjoy the vie from a secluded retreat.
+Pedal past paddy fields, or float through vast flooded cave systems such as Tam Coc.
 In Hoa Lu, you can step into the ancient imperial capital and marvel at the temples and pagodas that remain guarded by the ever-present form of Ma Yen mountain.
 Visits to the village of Vuon Thi invite you to learn more about farming in the shadow of limestone monoliths, as well as how to cook Vietnamese style.
 A lot less crowded than Halong Bay, but just as beautiful to explore.

 Embark on a journey through Vietnam’s less-visited north - lush rolling hills, remote villages and friendly locals, with a side of morning noodles in Hanoi.